Will AI Replace School Resource Officers? Cameras Get Smarter but Schools Still Need Humans

 [Estimate] The next decade will likely see SROs equipped with significantly better AI tools — real-time threat detection, predictive analytics based on behavioral patterns, and integrated communication systems.
 But every one of these tools will require a trained human to act on the information.
 The pattern across all protective service roles is consistent: AI improves detection and analysis while humans handle intervention, judgment, and relationships.

 For SROs considering their career trajectory, the path forward involves becoming proficient with the AI-enhanced security tools being deployed in schools while maintaining the relational skills — student mentoring, conflict de-escalation, community engagement — that define the role's irreplaceable human core.
+Officers who can credibly speak both languages — the operational language of modern security technology and the relational language of working with adolescents — will be the most sought-after for the senior SRO positions in larger districts, for the trainer roles that develop the next generation, and for the cross-functional school safety leadership positions that are emerging at the district level.

 For the full automation data, visit the school resource officers profile.

-AI-assisted analysis based on data from Anthropic Economic Research, Bureau of Labor Statistics, and ONET.
-For methodology details, see our About page.*
+_AI-assisted analysis based on data from Anthropic Economic Research, Bureau of Labor Statistics, OECD, and O*NET.
+For methodology details, see our About page._

 Analysis based on the Anthropic Economic Index, U.S. Bureau of Labor Statistics, and O*NET occupational data.
 Learn about our methodology